tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

 This tutorial recreates the basics of the synthetic timeseries example as described in Bryan Riel's [riel14]_ paper on detecting geodetic transients.
-To do this, we'll be building on and expanding the workflow from the first one.
+To do this, we'll be building on the workflow from the first example.
 This time though, we'll first focus a bit more on making the synthetic data, before creating the station itself.